What is the B.S.A.F.E. method for fixing your stomach function?Dec 31, 2022

 In the event that either need to be addressed, there are clear diet, supplement, and lifestyle supports we can implement – temporarily or on a more continuous basis depending on need – to create the digestive synergy between stomach acid and these other upper GI actors that results in optimal function.

 Most people have no idea that pounding some probiotics can have an incredible impact on their upper GI health – after all, our gut bugs are pretty famous for hanging out down south in the intestines – so what do probiotics have to do with the tummy?

-To explain I’ll have to mention the infamous tummy villain: H. Pylori.
+To explain I’ll have to mention those infamous tummy villains from above: toxins.

 As I mentioned previously, there are many variables we need to consider when we’re thinking about upper GI health and how to optimize it.
-This was the impetus for my creation of the ‘SAFE’ method which I use with clients, and teach inside our online program Start With Your Stomach (learn about that here).
+This was the impetus for my creation of the B.S.A.F.E. method which I use with clients, and teach inside our Upper Gastric Bundle (learn about that here).
 My intention was to provide an easy and intuitive framework for how to prioritize and move through this process.

 Confused about whether or not you need to think about fixing your stomach?
 Consider taking our free quiz on whether or not you have low stomach acid.